pakcheong/jqthumb/README.md

 jQThumb V1.7.2
 ======================================

-Create thumbnails from images proportionally.
+Create thumbnails from images proportionally and also an alternative for background-size in older browsers.
 It even works on IE6 from jQuery V1.3 and above.

 USAGE: